sherinkaruvadan/SpendSense/README.md

 ### Features

-As a user, I want to add monthly income
+As a user, I want to login to the app
-As a user, I want to add a new expense with details like amount category and date As a user, I want to edit the details of an existing expense As a user, I want to delete the expense if not needed in the list As a user, I want to view all the expenses, sorted by category or data As a user, I want to view the remaining balance in my income
+As a logged in user, I want to view summary of a month's expense and savings As a logged in user, I want to add a new expense with details like amount category and date As a logged in user, I want to edit the details of an existing expense As a logged in user, I want to delete the expense if not needed in the list As a logged in user, I want to view the remaining balance in my income As a logged in user, I want to logout from application

 ## Implementation